mcgill-robotics/compsys/README.md

 enough computer to handle it.
 For both methods, there are plenty of quality online instruction sets and guides for installing Ubuntu.

-*Note that McGill students have access to free VMware licenses and downloads*.
+*Note that McGill students have access to free VMware licenses*.

 Once you have Ubuntu set up, you will need to install `git` and setup your SSH keys.
 Open a terminal and issue the following commands to install git: